 - Dr. Decaesstecker Karel (speaks English), Corso Vittorio Emanuele II 266, 066896774

-Should you need medicine outside business hours, the shop window displays a list of pharmacies with emergency service in that particular district.
+Should you need medicine outside of regular business hours, the shop window displays a list of pharmacies with emergency services in that particular district.
 There is also a local phone number providing this information for the entire city:

 - Farmacia della Stazione, piazza dei Cinquecento 49, 064880019 (day and night)

 - Farmacia lnternazionale, piazza Barberini 49, 064825456 or 064871195

 Addresses of embassies are found in the yellow pages (pagine gialle).
 Look for "Ambasciate".
 Or visit aboutroma.com: http://www.aboutroma.com/rome-embassies.html